 - Keep your eyes safe by wearing sunglasses.

 - You will need something warm during the night in the desert.

 - Avoid sweat loss

 - Wear light-colored clothing to reflect sunrays and save you from heat

-- It is advisable that water be divided into separate containers and stored in a shade
+- It is advisable that water be divided into separate containers and stored in the shade.

 - Bring nutritious but not very sizeable foods like energy bars or pemmican.
-DO some research of the area you are heading to and find out about the most nutritious meals
+DO some research on the area you are heading to and find out about the most nutritious meals.

 - Remember that water sources are of higher priority than food.
 If you fail to find water, you are dead shortly, so consider taking a lot of it with you: it is a matter of life and death.

 It is scorching in the daytime heat in the desert, but it can get cold at night.
 Warm clothes or an emergency blanket with a sleeping bag or a Bivvy will be of much assistance.
 Warm clothing will increase your chances of survival greatly.
 Read on and find out how to survive in the desert if you have a survival kit.

 A solid survival kit is a must if you want to be safe in any circumstances.
 It can contain a knife, a piece of soap, a water container, medicines, blankets, a compass, and more.
 It should not be heavy and contain odd helpless items.
 In our article, we provide people with the top of the basic contents of a robust survival kit every person should have before traveling in desert areas:

 - first aid kit